 Tinerii barbari / Young Barbarians

-Young Barbarians at the Hungarian State Theater, Cluj, directed by the young Hungarian director Attila Vindyánszky Jr., proposes an intense and sharp response to the ideea of nationalism as a state ideology.
+Young Barbarians at the Hungarian State theatre, Cluj, directed by the young Hungarian director Attila Vindyánszky Jr., proposes an intense and sharp response to the ideea of nationalism as a state ideology.
 The performance is a polemic squabble against the ideologization of the Hungarian culture in authoritarian regimes.
 The fragmentary biography of the friendship between Béla Bartók and Zoltán Kodály during their musical folklore gathering campaigns dismantles the concept of national cultural identity.
 The iconoclastic character of Béla Bartók, a mixture of physical debility and self-sacrificing effervescence, reveals the gap between the nationalist confiscation of music/culture and its vital purity.

 TSCHICK.
 De ce am furat mașina/ TSCHIK.
 Why We Took the Car